DJ LeMahieu Player Props: Yankees vs. Orioles

 DJ LeMahieu At The Plate

-- LeMahieu has eight doubles, a triple, five home runs and 15 walks while batting .250.
+- LeMahieu is batting .250 with eight doubles, a triple, five home runs and 15 walks.

-- LeMahieu has picked up a hit in 68.2% of his 44 games this season, with more than one hit in 20.5% of those games.
+- LeMahieu has picked up a hit in 31 of 45 games this year, with multiple hits nine times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.